Buyer’s Guide: Paint Sprayers

 Project size also determines how much power you need.
 A large project requires a broader spray pattern and more pressure behind it.
 A smaller project may only need a self-contained handheld unit.

-Paint Sprayer Tips and Sizes
+Paint Sprayer Tips and Patterns

-A sprayer’s tip size can refer just to the size of the opening, as in a .015 tip.
+• A sprayer’s tip size can refer just to the size of the opening, as in a .015 tip.
 It might also indicate the fan size in inches, along with the tip opening, such as a 515 tip.
 In this example, the spray pattern will cover 5 inches and the tip opening is .015.

 Tips wear out, and when they do, the flow rate increases but the fan width decreases, which means more paint is spraying over less surface.
 Tips also come standard or reversible.
 A reversible tip can be unclogged easily by turning it around and blowing out the blockage.

-Costs and Safety Concerns
+Costs and Other Concerns

 Sprayers require respect.
 Always read and follow the manufacturer’s safety, setup, and operating instructions.
 Use a respirator mask and proper eye protection when spraying, and never spray at a person, animal, or window.